Beauty Product Photography: How to Take Photos That Sell

 Optimize for Every Platform

 I can't repeat the previous point enough – plan out your shots for different content formats.
 Shoot and process both vertical and horizontal images so your content fits across web, email, and social.
-If you want your brand to perform well, you'll need all the help you can get at this early stage.
+For a deeper look at how to put those images to work, our guide on social media marketing for skincare covers platform-specific strategies in detail.

 Don’t Over-Edit